Release notes

 Disclaimer: Red Hat supports managing workbenches in OpenShift AI.
 However, Red Hat does not provide support for the RStudio software.
 RStudio Server is available through rstudio.org and is subject to their licensing terms.
 You should review their licensing terms before you use this sample workbench.

-CUDA - RStudio Server notebook image
+CUDA - RStudio Server workbench image

-With the CUDA - RStudio Server notebook image, you can access the RStudio IDE and NVIDIA CUDA Toolkit.
+With the CUDA - RStudio Server workbench image, you can access the RStudio IDE and NVIDIA CUDA Toolkit.
 The RStudio IDE is an integrated development environment for the R programming language for statistical computing and graphics.
 With the NVIDIA CUDA toolkit, you can enhance your work by using GPU-accelerated libraries and optimization tools.

-To use the CUDA - RStudio Server notebook image, you must first build it by creating a secret and triggering the BuildConfig, and then enable it in the OpenShift AI UI by editing the rstudio-rhel9 image stream.
+To use the CUDA - RStudio Server workbench image, you must first build it by creating a secret and triggering the BuildConfig, and then enable it in the OpenShift AI UI by editing the rstudio-rhel9 image stream.
 For more information, see Building the RStudio Server workbench images.

 Important